minio/docs/source/operations/network-encryption.rst

    Applications can use the ``public.crt`` as a trusted Certificate Authority to allow connections to the MinIO deployment without disabling certificate validation.

    While you can have a single TLS certificate that covers all hostnames with multiple Subject Alternative Names (SAN), this would reveal the ``internal-example.net`` and ``s3-example.net`` hostnames to any client which inspects the server certificate.
-   Using a TLS certificate per hostname better protects each individual hostname from discovery.
+   Using one TLS certificate per hostname better protects each individual hostname from discovery.

    If the client-specified hostname or IP address does not match any of the configured TLS certificates, the connection typically fails with a certificate validation error.